Share or export your work

 2.6.
 PowerPoint

-The PowerPoint option exports the current view as an image slide in a PowerPoint file (PPTX).
-You can present this file, or copy or combine this slide with others.
+The PowerPoint option exports the current view as one or more image slides in a PowerPoint file (PPTX).
+You can present this file, or copy or combine its slides with others.

 Click the submit button at the bottom to begin the export.
 Once the export is done, click Download the created export to download the PowerPoint file.